unissey/sdk-ios/README.md

 }
 ```

-You can use this Unissey Hosting Controller as normal in your storyboard:
+You can use this `UIHostingController` as you would use any standard `UIViewController` in your
+storyboard:

 ![Storyboard](images/Storyboard.png)